ekolik/-Python-Distribution_of_craters_on_Mars/Regression_modeling.md

 *Procedure*

-The data was collected by a multi-stage process of identification and analysis conducted by Stuart Robbins.
+The data was collected by a multi-stage process of identification and analysis conducted by Stuart Robbins in 2009.
 According to his [paper](http://about.sjrdesign.net/research_mars.html#crater_database_mars), his work involved examining the global daytime thermal infrared [mosaic of Mars](http://www.mars.asu.edu/data/thm_dir/), which was collected during [THEMIS mission](http://www.nasa.gov/mission_pages/themis/mission/index.html), and marking every resolved crater in this mosaic. *The researcher allowed ~500m spacing between point resolution and looked for ≥ 5 points along a crater rim which limits the diameter to ~700-800 meters.
 He estimates the statistical completeness to be at ~1.0 km.* *

 \* *It looks confusing, but it's the most comprehensible explanation I was able to find. :)*